guildai/guildai/guild/tests/uat/blocking-queues.md

     <exit 0>

 Next, start two queues.
 We use tags to identify each queue.
-We wait a second in between starting the queues to order the resulting runs (for deterministic tests).
+We wait a second in between starting the queues to order the resulting runs for our tests.

     >>> run("guild run queue poll-interval=1 --tag q1 --background -y")
-    queue:queue started in background as ... (pidfile ...)
+    queue started in background as ... (pidfile ...)
     <exit 0>

     >>> sleep(1)

     >>> run("guild run queue poll-interval=1 --tag q2 --background -y")
-    queue:queue started in background as ... (pidfile ...)
+    queue started in background as ... (pidfile ...)
     <exit 0>

 Wait to let the queues start the staged runs.